 Your payments go up or down each month, depending on what happens to the indicator your rate follows.
 When interest rates rise or fall as a result of changes to the indicator, your repayments increase or decrease to reflect this.

-Most trackers are set at a certain level above the indicator they follow.
-Instead of fixed monthly payments, your mortgage interest changes depending on what happens to the indicator.
+Most tracker mortgages are set at a certain level above the indicator they follow.
+For example, if the tracker is 1% above a 2.5% base rate*, your mortgage interest is 3.5%

-Some trackers have an interest rate floor (which is sometimes referred to as a collar).
-This means that your interest rate won't go below a defined level, even if the rate it follows does.
+Some tracker mortgages have an interest rate floor (which is sometimes referred to as a collar) meaning that your interest rate won't drop below a defined level, even if the rate it follows does.

-For example, keeping in mind the example above where the base rate is 2.5%* and the tracker rate is 1%, if the collar is 1.5%, you will continue to pay this even if the base rate fell all the way down to 0%.
+For example, if the collar is 1.5%, you will continue to pay this even if the base rate fell all the way down to 0%.

 Those mortgages not tracked by the BoE base rate (typically buy-to-let mortgages) are now tracked by the closely linked Sterling Overnight Index Average (SONIA).